Telesales Teams: 4 Steps to Messages that Sell

 Marketing creates the right product message, sales people then learn it, and customers hear that exact message every time.
 Right?

-Back to the real world…where your Inside Salespeople are all talking in slightly different messaging.
+Back to the real world…where your Telesales are all talking in slightly different messaging.
 Your marketing people are tearing their hair out.
 And customers aren’t buying because your messages aren’t moving them to take action.

 Why?
 Well, it’s because Inside Salespeople live in a world of distortion.